Lazyjimpressions/ourvidz/docs/01-PAGES/ROLEPLAY_DEVELOPMENT_STATUS.md

 ---

-**Next Steps**: Implement character scene integration and dynamic greeting generation for complete immersive experience.
+**Next Steps**: Start Phase 2 implementation with edge function integration for enhanced roleplay functionality.

-**Document Purpose**: This is the consolidated development status document that replaces 4 redundant roleplay MD files.
-It provides a single source of truth for implementation progress, next steps, and success metrics.
+**Document Purpose**: This is the consolidated development status document that provides a single source of truth for implementation progress, next steps, and success metrics.